-I just celebrated my 20th anniversary as an editor.
-I've worked on hundreds of books and short stories -- including several best-selling titles -- and look forward to working on yours at New Author Editing.
+I just celebrated my 25th anniversary as an editor.
+And while we here at New Author Editing specialize in just that -- working with new authors -- I've worked on hundreds of books and short stories (including several best-selling titles) and look forward to working on yours.
 Let me help you take your work from first draft to final draft!

 Every author needs a good editor, but new authors need us most.
 That’s why we at New Author Editing specialize in helping first-time authors get their books ready for print.
 You need an experienced eye to help you build a good story and develop your characters.
 You need help setting a scene, writing believable dialogue, or establishing tension.
 And then there are all those picky grammar rules about semicolons, m dashes, n dashes, commas, compounds, and everything else.